hipe/tmx/arc/doc/issues/024-pluralton-persistence-in-git-config/doc.md

-line up the each sub-component with a counterpart on the other side ("destructively", i.e you "line up" any same component with more than one other component) and apply this same definition of equivalence to those two sub-components, etc on downards until you reach some kind of base case, where perhaps you are comparing two "primitive" datapoints (for example, comparing colors, or heights).
+line up the each sub-component with a counterpart on the other side ("destructively", i.e you "line up" any same component with more than one other component) and apply this same definition of equivalence to those two sub-components, etc on downwards until you reach some kind of base case, where perhaps you are comparing two "primitive" datapoints (for example, comparing colors, or heights).